openid/openid4vp_ble/main.md

 .# Abstract

 This document defines how Bluetooth Low Energy (BLE) can be used to request presentation of a verifiable credentials.
-It uses request and response syntax defined in [OpenID4VP] specification.
+It uses request and response syntax as defined in [@!OpenID4VP].

 {mainmatter}

 # Introduction

-This document enables Wallets and the Verifiers who have implemented [OpenID4VP] to be able to request and receive verifiable presentations even when one or both of the entities do not have Internet connection.

-The document defines how Bluetooth Low Energy (BLE) can be used to request presentation of a verifiable credential.It uses request and response syntax defined in [OpenID4VP] specification.
+This document enables Wallets and the Verifiers who have implemented [@!OpenID4VP] to request and receive verifiable presentations even if one or both of the entities do not have Internet connection by utilizing Bluetooth Low Energy (BLE).
+This document uses request and response syntax as defined in [@!OpenID4VP].

 # Terms and Definitions